LookJohnny/smart-traffic-project/README.md

 ### ✨ Features
 - **Real-time Vehicle Data Processing**: Integration with **Kafka** to handle streaming data from vehicle sensors.
-- **Driving Behavior Prediction**: Machine learning models (RNN/GRU) to predict behaviors such as aggressive driving.
+- **Driving Behavior Prediction**: Machine learning models (LSTM) to predict behaviors such as aggressive driving.
 - **Overload Detection**: Monitors sensor data to detect if vehicles are overloaded.
 - **Redis Caching**: Low-latency data access using **Redis** for efficient performance.
 - **Scalable Architecture**: Built using **Spring Boot**, making it easy to manage, scale, and deploy.